 The primary responsibilities of a Senior Civil Engineer are to conduct engineering division review and approve residential and commercial projects and construction drawings during the building of such.
 It is also the duty of the Senior Civil Engineer to review permits, ensure compliance with the codes and standards, screen traffic and parking issues, including drainage issues and right-of-way issues, and secure unique requirements of planning.

 Part of the job description of a senior civil engineer is to act as the City Engineer in the absence of such.
-They manage the development and implementation of a stormwater management program to ensure permit requirements are met.
+They help manage the development and implementation of a stormwater management program to ensure permit requirements are met.
 They also conduct traffic studies to support compliance with state and local codes and support project design projections.

 They also determine the selection criteria and work with engineering and purchasing staff to select the contractors and engineering consultant.
 They specify parameters and scope of work for the contractors and consultants, review and approve work done by the consultants, including pay request from them, and supervise staff engineers and public services.